Kent C. Berridge

-Kent C. Berridge (born 1957) is an American academic, currently working as a professor of psychology (biopsychology) and neuroscience at the University of Michigan.
-Berridge was a joint winner of the 2018 Grawemeyer Award for Psychology.
+Kent Charles Berridge (born 1957) is an American academic who is James Olds Distinguished University Professor of Psychology and Neuroscience at the University of Michigan.
+He is known for researching the brain mechanisms of affect, emotion, and motivation, and in particular, for originating the "wanting"/"liking" (or incentive salience) theory of motivation and pleasure, and, with Terry Robinson, the incentive sensitization theory of addiction.
+Berridge was a joint winner of the 2018 Grawemeyer Award for Psychology and was elected a member of the National Academy of Sciences in 2024.

 Early life and education

 Berridge was born in 1957.
-Berridge earned a Bachelor of Science from the University of California, Davis in 1979, followed by a PhD from the University of Pennsylvania in 1983.
+He earned a Bachelor of Science from the University of California, Davis in 1979, followed by a PhD from the University of Pennsylvania in 1983.

 Research

 Berridge conducts research relating to brain systems of motivation, affect, reward “liking”, reward “wanting”, emotion, fear, pleasure, drug addiction, eating disorders, and decision utility.
 He also studies natural syntactical chains of behavior (e.g. grooming; taste response patterns) in animals with colleague Dr. J. Wayne Aldridge.
-With Dr. Piotr Winkielman, he has investigated the issue of unconscious emotion in humans.
+With Piotr Winkielman, he has investigated the issue of unconscious emotion in humans.

 Liking

 Berridge is known for his work on the brain systems for pleasure (“liking”).
 Using an assay for “liking” called Taste Reactivity Analysis developed by taste researchers, Berridge measures facial palatability responses to tastes, which are similar between rodents, primates and humans.
 When something enjoyably sweet is tasted, characteristic licking responses occur.
 When something aversively bitter is tasted, gaping and head shaking occur.
 Berridge has helped identify "hedonic hotspots" in the brain, such as the nucleus accumbens and ventral pallidum, where opioid, endocannabinoid, and GABA neurotransmission coordinate the “liking” of tastes.
 Berridge postulates that these hedonic hotspots may be crucial for how the brain produces the hedonic pleasurable feelings common to delicious food, sex, drugs, and other rewards (a role previously thought to be played mostly by brain dopamine systems).